Cedricsol/shopping.NET/README.md

 - Entity Framework Core
 - SQL Server
 - Vue 3
+- Xunit

 # Remaining work to do

-- Add tests
-- Add authentication and only admins can add products
+- Add authentication so that only admins can add products
 - Add a cart
 - Image Uploading